Comment

 Permian Wildcat

 “Josie” is a 2021 unraced bay mare who fractured a sesamoid in racing training.
-She has healed well and has begun groundwork training.
-She is so fun to work with.
-Josie is going to make someone an incredible partner!
+She has healed well and should have no soundness limitations going forward.
+Josie has begun groundwork training and is so fun to work with.
+She is going to make someone an incredible partner!

 Photo by Ashley Lynn